-Multi-timbral 2 is a 16-channel setup that is more flexible.
+Multi-timbral On is a setup for 16-channel multi-timbral operation.
 You can mute the channels separately.
-Each channel recognizes the program change numbers as listed in page 61.
+Each channel recognizes the program change numbers as listed on page 63.

 Multi-timbral Off turns off multi-timbral capability.
-If you would like to have the CA piano receive MIDI data on a single channel and ignore all data on the other channels set multi-timbral to "Off".
-Remember, if you want the CA piano to receive MIDI information from an external device, you must match the receiving channel with the transmitting channel.
-Program change numbers are recognized as listed in page 61.
+If you would like to have the CN piano receive MIDI data on a single channel and ignore all data on the other channels set multi-timbral to "Off".
+Remember, if you want the CN piano to receive MIDI information from an external device, you must match the receiving channel with the transmitting channel.
+Program change numbers are recognized as listed in page 63.